UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The formula for total delivery cost is the base charge plus your monthly usage multiplied by the rate per kWh.

-You don’t need a degree in accounting to figure out if your bill is accurate.
-You can verify your delivery charges with a simple mental math formula.
-Knowing this helps you separate the “energy charge” (what your provider charges) from the “delivery charge” (what CenterPoint charges).
+You don’t need an accounting degree to figure out if your recent statement is accurate.
+You can easily calculate CenterPoint electricity bill delivery charges with a simple mental math formula.
+Knowing how this works helps you confidently separate the “energy charge” (what your provider charges) from the “delivery charge” (what CenterPoint collects).

 The Formula: